-In 2008, Emmanuel & Sheila Senesie founded the Sierra Leone Christian Mission in the village of Baiima, Sierra Leone in West Africa.
+In 2008, Emmanuel and Sheila Senesie founded the Sierra Leone Christian Mission in the village of Baiima, Sierra Leone, in West Africa.
 Both Emmanuel and Sheila are originally from Sierra Leone.
 They come from families where both parents and close relatives are Muslims.
-They received Christ as their Lord and Savior and were baptized at Riverdale Baptist Church in Upper Marlboro, MD in 1981.
+They received Christ as their Lord and Savior and were baptized at Riverdale Baptist Church in Upper Marlboro, MD, in 1981.

-Emmanuel is a Civil Engineer.
-He worked for the Washington Suburban Sanitary Commission (WSSC), and retired in 2011 after serving there for over 33 years.
+Emmanuel is a civil engineer who worked for the Washington Suburban Sanitary Commission (WSSC) for over 33 years before retiring in 2011.
 Sheila retired in 2007 after working for the U.S. Congress and the University of Maryland, College Park.
 They now serve as full-time missionaries to Sierra Leone.